 With so many programs from which to choose, each with different rates, points and fees, shopping for a loan can be time consuming and frustrating.
 An experienced mortgage professional can evaluate a borrower's situation and recommend the most suitable mortgage program, thus allowing the borrower to make an informed decision.

-The application is the true start of the loan process and usually occurs between days one and five of the start of the loan process.
-With the aid of a mortgage professional, the borrower completes the application and provides all Required Documentation.
+The application is the next step of the loan process.
+With the aid of a mortgage professional, the borrower completes the application and provides all Requested Documentation.

 Once the application has been submitted, the processing of the mortgage begins.
 The Processor orders the Credit Report, Appraisal and Title Report.
 The information on the application, such as bank deposits and payment histories, are then verified.
 Any credit derogatories, such as late payments, collections and/or judgments require a written explanation.
 The processor examines the Appraisal and Title Report checking for property issues that may require further investigation.
 The entire mortgage package is then put together for submission to the lender.